dzhng/llamaflow/README.md

 Compared to other prompt engineering solutions, LLamaFlow differentiates by being chat native and structured output by default:

 - Everything is Typescript-first with responses fully validated & typed, works great with the excellent [zod](https://github.com/colinhacks/zod) package as a peer dep.
 - Chat based completion only - there are no plans to support traditional LLM completion.
-I believe chat inspired LLM APIs are what all foundation models will converge to in the future, due to the steerability provided by having explicit separation of system & user prompts.
+I believe chat inspired LLM APIs are where all foundation models are converging to, due to the steerability provided by having explicit separation of system & user prompts.

 ## Usage